ECCV 2024 Tutorial:

 1-video pretraining, tracking image-patches

-Yuki M. Asano 09:50 - 10:30
+Yuki M. Asano Slides Talk

 Coffee Break

-Applications (1): Learning from one continous stream:
+Applications (1): Learning from one continuous stream:

 single-stream continual learning, massively parallel video models, perceivers